 Joshua graduated from King’s College London with an MA in Film Studies and Philosophy, taking modules in post-war Japanese film genres and the avant-garde, and transnational Japanese cinema at SOAS.
-He has worked in cinemas, in distribution and has managed and programmed at festivals including London East Asia Film Festival and London Short Film Festival.
+He has worked in independent cinemas, in distribution (Terracotta) and on festivals including the Japan Foundation Touring Film Programme, London Short Film Festival and Vancouver International Film Festival.
 He founded the Japanese Avant-garde and Experimental Film Festival in 2017.

-Favourite Japanese novels: Woman of the Dunes (Kōbō Abe, 1962), Confessions of a Mask (Yukio Mishima, 1949), What I Talk About When I Talk About Running (Haruki Murakami, 2007).
+Favourite Japanese novels: A Shameful Life (Osamu Dazai, 1948), Confessions of a Mask (Yukio Mishima, 1949), What I Talk About When I Talk About Running (Haruki Murakami, 2007).

-George is currently finishing a PhD at King’s College London.
+George completed his PhD at King’s College London.
 His film-philosophy focused research explores self-reflexivity in contemporary cinema.
-He teaches undergraduate film studies at KCL, has taught on Met Film School’s filmmaking MA course, and currently teaches adult education film courses for Picturehouse Education.
+He teaches undergraduate film studies at KCL and The University of West London, and on Met Film School’s filmmaking MA course.
 He co-founded the Japanese Avant-garde and Experimental Film Festival in 2017 with Joshua.

 Favourite Japanese films: Neon Genesis Evangelion (Hideaki Anno, 1997), The Ballad of Narayama (Shohei Imamura, 1983), Death By Hanging (Nagisa Ōshima, 1968).

 Favourite Japanese novels: A Personal Matter (Kenzaburō Ōe, 1964), Some Prefer Nettles (Junichirō Tanizaki, 1929), Sea of Fertility tetralogy (Yukio Mishima, 1969-1971)

 Marketing Manager: Jordan Brooks